🚫 Ad Blocker Detected

 3. Wait one more heartbeat to confirm lag is 0 bytes.

-4. Press Ctrl+C (single SIGINT). pg_migrator:
+4. Press Ctrl+C (single SIGINT). pg_dbmigrator:

-• Disables the subscription on the target.
+• Disables and drops the subscription on the target (unless --keep-subscription).

 • Exits cleanly.